-The City and County of San Francisco’s Office of Economic and Workforce Development (OEWD) relies on the expertise, cultural and neighborhood competence and high-quality service of nonprofit partners, and in order to help them address key challenges an unanticipated expenses it provides resources including:
+The City and County of San Francisco’s Office of Economic and Workforce Development (OEWD) relies on the services, expertise, cultural and neighborhood competence of nonprofit partners, and provides resources to help its partners address key challenges and mitigate the impact of unanticipated expenses.
+These resources include:

-In addition to OEWD’s resources, finance and governance training is offered by the Office of the Controller and each City department offers resources specific to the needs of its partners.
+In addition to OEWD’s resources, several City departments offer resources specific to the needs of their partners.

 Anticipated Number of Awards

 Up to 10 nonprofits will receive grants for leadership transitions already underway.

 Deadline to apply: Thursday, March 19, 2020 at 12:00 p.m.
 PST

 The answers to all questions submitted in writing to email@example.com by Monday, March 2nd at noon will be available to download on Thursday, March 5th by 5:00 p.m. at http://oewd.org/nonprofit-resiliency-fund.
 (View question and answer log: https://oewd.org/file/17323)